jannekeskitalo/player-session-service/README.md

 2) Get session starts for the last X (X is defined by the user) hours for each country
 3) Get last 20 complete sessions for a given player

+## Assumptions

+As the assignment doesn't give details of the access load patterns, following is assumed:

+* Total event write throughput ~5M/min -> +80k/s
+* Distributed to ~200 countries with very high skew
+* Big reads of session starts are infrequent and batch oriented
+* Reads of last completed sessions per player are more frequent, but still significantly less than writes

 ### Events

 ```